 In most book clubs, the members all read and discuss the same book at a meeting.
 However, when it comes to non-fiction, it is often difficult to obtain multiple copies of the same book.
 So, this book club uses a thematic approach instead.
 Each month the members read a book of their own choice about a theme that the group agreed upon at the previous meeting.
 Then at the book club meeting, each member talks about their book and what they learned.

-- Next Meeting: Thursday, March 27th from 2:00 – 3:30 p.m.
+- Next Meeting: Thursday, May 29th from 2:00 – 3:30 p.m.

 - Meeting location: Makerspace Room on the lower level of the library